will-rowe/rnaseq/README.md

 ## General updates

-This repo only contains the pipeline wrapper and the QC / GFF modules - more to follow once testing is complete
+This pipeline is still under active development --- extensive readme and tests to follow

 ## Contact